awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sso-instanceaccesscontrolattributeconfiguration.md

 ## Properties<a name="aws-resource-sso-instanceaccesscontrolattributeconfiguration-properties"></a>

 `AccessControlAttributes`  <a name="cfn-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattributes"></a>
-Lists the attributes that are configured for ABAC in the specified AWS SSO instance\.
+Lists the attributes that are configured for ABAC in the specified IAM Identity Center instance\.
 *Required*: No
 *Type*: List of [AccessControlAttribute](aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute.md)
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceArn`  <a name="cfn-sso-instanceaccesscontrolattributeconfiguration-instancearn"></a>
-The ARN of the AWS SSO instance under which the operation will be executed\.
+The ARN of the IAM Identity Center instance under which the operation will be executed\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `10`